-Scott Weidensaul is the author of more than two dozen critically acclaimed books on natural history, including the Pulitzer Prize-nominated Living on the Wind, about migratory birds; Return to Wild America: A Yearlong Search for the Continent’s Natural Soul; and Of A Feather: A Brief History of American Birding.
-His writing has appeared in a host of publications including Smithsonian, Audubon and the New York Times.
-His latest book is The First Frontier: The Forgotten History of Struggle, Savagery and Endurance in Early America.
+Scott Weidensaul is the author of more than two dozen critically acclaimed books on natural history, including the Pulitzer Prize-nominated Living on the Wind, about migratory birds; Of A Feather: A Brief History of American Birding; and The First Frontier: The Forgotten History of Struggle, Savagery and Endurance in Early America.
+His writing has appeared in a host of publications, and he is a contributing editor to Audubon magazine.
+His latest book is forthcoming Peterson Reference Guide to Owls of North America and the Caribbean.

 A native of the Pennsylvania Appalachians, where he still lives, Mr. Weidensaul’s passion is birds, especially bird migration.
-A longtime bird bander, he directs a major research project tracking the migration of owls, and is part of a continental effort to learn why more and more western hummingbirds are wintering in the East.
+A longtime bird bander, he directs a major research project tracking the migration of saw-whet owls, and is part of a continental effort to learn why more and more western hummingbirds are wintering in the East.
 He is a cofounder of Project SNOWstorm, an ambitious effort to learn more about snowy owl migration.
 Mr. Weidensaul is a frequent visitor to Alaska, where his work has taken him into almost every corner of the state, including Denali, where he is collaborating on a study of the park's migrant birds.

 Field trips will focus on Denali’s remarkable breeding birds, which will have just returned from wintering areas as far-flung as Asia, Africa and South America.
 Bird watchers of all skill levels should find these outings rewarding.